Master Course: Treasury Operations: Introduction to Treasury Operations

 Like all other fields Treasury systems also have their own language.
-Before you go ahead and build them or start working with a treasury group you have to get familiar with the language used.
+Before you go ahead and build them or start working with a treasury group you have to get familiar with the treasury management terms & language used.
 Here is a list of common terms you are likely to see in treasury and treasury operations groups

 All transactions in a treasury function are recorded through a system that tracks the flow of each transaction through its life cycle.
 The document that records the transaction is called a deal ticket or ticket for short.

 Limits are part of the control mechanism to ensure that the treasury does not book un-authorized deals and trades by defining a cap on daily trading done by trader, dealer, desk or group.
-Limits also apply on products (Money market, Foreign Exchange, Equities) as well as counter parties.
+Limits also apply to products (Money market, Foreign Exchange, Equities) as well as counterparties.
 Some limits are internal (defined by the bank), while others are regulatory (defined by the regulator).

 Roles that define segregation of duties and control across a treasury.
 A front office user is a dealer or trader who books the trades and executes it.
 A Middle Office user is responsible to enforce and review risk limits and exceptions while a back office function is responsible for settlement, confirmation and accounting.
 TROPS or Treasury Operations is generally used to refer to the treasury back office group.